-PRE-CAPTURE CONSIDERATIONS
+3. PRE-CAPTURE CONSIDERATIONS

 Wild giraffe are notoriously difficult to capture and transport.
-Their unique anatomy and physiology makes chemical and physical capture a challenge, particularly as their weight is difficult to assess in field conditions for accurate drug dose determination and their underling health status is unknown prior to immobilisation.
-When combined with the fact that an adult male can stand up to 6 m tall, weigh more than 1,500 kg and can strike and kick with deadly accuracy, this type of capture should not be attempted by inexperienced personnel - although note normally younger and smaller animals are translocated.
+Their unique anatomy and physiology makes chemical and physical capture a challenge, particularly as their weight is difficult to assess in field conditions for accurate drug dose determination and their underlying health status is unknown prior to immobilisation.
+Furthermore, due to the nature of wildlife capture, there is little to no control during the induction period (time from darting until the animal is in lateral recumbency), which in addition to the recovery period are considered the most dangerous portions of immobilisation and anaesthesia procedures.
+When combined with the fact that an adult male can stand up to 6 m tall, weigh more than 1,000 kg and can strike and kick with deadly accuracy, this type of capture should not be attempted by inexperienced personnel - although note normally younger and smaller animals are translocated.

-It is imperative when undertaking a capture operation with giraffe that the team is appropriately skilled and has had practice working together, simulating capturing, placing ropes and restraints prior to the actual event.
-One experienced team leader should be in charge with the authority to control operations and if necessary, cancel the capture, should something go wrong.
-Under some circumstances, giraffe are prone to a high level of morbidity and mortality during capture operations and on occasion, it is necessary for the team leader to assess the conditions and if not favourable, release the animal(s).
+It is imperative when undertaking a capture/immobilisation operation with giraffe that the team is appropriately skilled/trained and has had practice working together, simulating capturing, placing ropes and restraints prior to the actual event.
+An experienced team leader should be in charge in collaboration with a wildlife veterinarian, with the authority to control operations and if necessary, cancel the capture should something go wrong.
+Under some circumstances, giraffe are prone to a high level of injury and mortality during capture operations, and on occasion, it is necessary for the team leader and/or veterinarian to assess the conditions and if no longer favourable, release an animal(s) and/or call off the operation.

-The equipment necessary to translocate giraffe is not extensive but must be of good quality.
-Vehicles that will help to capture and transport giraffe should be in reliable working condition and 'chariots' (field recovery crates) should be equipped with good, non-slip flooring and padded as appropriate.
-Giraffe have an advantage over some species in that if the vehicle and chariot is big enough, it is possible to transport more than one animal at a time in the same compartment thus saving on transport costs and time.
-Great care must be taken especially on off- or rough roads since giraffe are not particularly stable in moving vehicles.
-For this reason, it is not advisable to administer any tranquiliser or sedative (even short acting) to giraffe prior to transporting as this will further decrease their stability.
-If giraffe become recumbent (lying down), it is sometimes difficult to get them back on their feet and if moving several animals at once, they can potentially injure one another if on the ground.
+The equipment necessary to translocate giraffe is critical and should be of good quality.
+Vehicles that will help to capture and transport giraffe should be in reliable working condition and 'chariots' (field recovery crates), as well as transport crates, should be equipped with good, non-slip flooring and well-padded as appropriate.
+Giraffe have an advantage over some species in that if the vehicle and transport crate is big enough, it is possible to move more than one animal at a time in the same compartment thus saving on transport costs and time.
+Great care should be taken especially on off- or rough roads since giraffe are not particularly stable in moving vehicles.
+For this reason, it is not advisable to administer any tranquiliser or sedative (even short acting) to giraffe prior to transporting as this may further decrease their stability.
+If giraffe become recumbent (lying down), it can be difficult to get them back on their feet, and if moving several animals at once, they can potentially injure one another if on the ground.
 Giraffe can also clear extremely high walls and fences, which is an important consideration for both the vehicle and chariot.
 Before the capture, it is important to consider the gender and age of animals being transported together as two males may fight and possibly injure themselves or others in the truck.
-Caution must be taken when taking any larger males with other animals in the chariot and/or truck.
+Caution should be taken when taking any larger males with other animals in the chariot and/or truck.